U.P. Rowing

 Adult Learn to Row on the water

-Youth Learn to Row Program 2023
+Youth Learn to Row Program 2025

 Youth Learn to Row (ages 13-18):

 We are very proud to be able to offer youth rowing in our community.
 Rowing is as much an individual sport as it is a team sport.
 It fosters discipline, teamwork, concentration, and commitment.
-Many of our youth have gone on to the collegiate level, and one of our former youth rowers has even advanced to represent the U.S. in the 2015 Summer World University Games, Gwangju, South Korea.
+Many of our youth have gone on to the collegiate level, and one of our former youth rowers has even advanced to represent the U.S. in the 2015 Summer World University Games in Gwangju, South Korea.

 Athletes, and non-athletes alike are encouraged to try rowing.
 It is a great cross-training platform for many sports including basketball, volleyball, and swimming.
 Additionally, many high-schoolers who have never found the right high-school sport for them, have found their sport in rowing.

-If you would like to check out the sport for yourself, please join us at our Informational Meeting at the
+If you would like to check out the sport for yourself, please join us at our Informational Meeting (with parent or guardian), where you can learn about the program, ask questions, and fulfill the pre-class requirements:

-3. Erg (rowing machine) introduction
+3. Erg (rowing machine) introduction.

-4. Safety Video viewed
+4. Safety Video viewed.

 Rowing is a sport with a dramatic learning curve, and we want you to get the most out of the class.
 Because each session builds upon the last, attendance of 80% or higher is strongly recommended.

-Youth Membership Packet
+Youth Membership Form

 Picture